OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Publishing Process

 The Android ecosystem is open, and thus it is possible to distribute apps from anywhere (your own site, any store, etc.).
 However, Google Play is the most famous, trusted and popular store and is provided by Google itself.
 Amazon Appstore is the default, trusted store on Kindle devices.
 If a user wants to install third-party apps from a non-trusted source they must explicitly allow this from the security settings on their device.

+Apps can be installed on an Android device from a variety of sources: locally via USB, via Google's official app store (Google Play Store) or from alternative stores.

 Whereas other vendors may review and approve apps before they are actually published, Google will simply scan for known malware signatures; this way, a short release time can be expected between the moment when the developer starts the publishing process and the moment when the app is available to users.